Psychologist · Harpist · Creator of the Tania Hart Method

 If you are a researcher, educator, or practitioner who feels a resonance with this work — I would genuinely love to hear from you.
 I am not looking for a fixed institutional path.
 I am looking for the right conversation, with the right people, at the right time.

-The Hart Method began as a private discovery, and now it is ready to become something larger.
+The Tania Hart Method began as a private discovery, and now it is ready to become something larger.

 → Reach out at: tayasowa@gmail.com

-Instagram account: instagram.com/tania.harp
+Instagram accounts: instagram.com/taniahartmusic, instagram.com/tania.harp

-TikTok account: tiktok.com/taniahartmusic
+TikTok account: tiktok.com/@taniahartmusic

-YouTube Channel: www.youtube.com/channel/UCWw47nYwcj3CQiqBRt60Syg
+YouTube Channel: youtube.com/channel/UCWw47nYwcj3CQiqBRt60Syg